 You can have reasons for not updating your logo, but you can’t have excuses.

 Reasons may be something to the tune of, “My logo is printed on the side of an NFL football stadium.”
 That’s kind of a legit reason, but excuses tend to go more like, “We’ve had our logo for years, and our clients won’t recognize us if we make a change.”

 Ya’ll.
 Google has updated its logo every five years since the birth of its business.
 Coca-Cola makes small logo updates basically on a yearly basis.
-Think of how time-consuming, draining, and costly this must be; however, these successful companies are still finding a way to get it done because of the value that it holds with regards to evolvement and growth.
+Think of how time-consuming, draining, and costly this must be.
+However, these successful companies are still finding a way to get it done.
+This points to the value that logos hold with regards to company evolvement and growth.

 Still wondering if your logo measures up?
 Click over to our blog on three things that are imperative to have in a logo.
-If you can’t place a checkmark by each item on our list, it might be time to make the call.
+If you can’t place a checkmark by each item on our list, it might be time to click to call

 from your smartphone or drop us a line here